-Although in the past several different network layer types did exist, nowadays everybody recognizes the total domain of the internet protocol (IP).
+Although in the past several different network layer protocols did exist, nowadays everybody recognizes the total domain of the internet protocol (IP).

-Having a single alternative for layer three is good news.
-This means everybody is using the same language at layer three (IP), therefore all nodes using this layer can communicate with each other.
-IP protocol is used globally at the internet and unites all nodes around the planet (and beyond).
+Having a single alternative for layer three is a good thing.
+It means everybody is using the same language at layer three (IP), therefore all nodes using this layer can communicate with each other.
+The IP protocol is used globally at the internet and unites all nodes around the planet (and beyond).

-Yet, there are two IP versions, the currently most widely used is still version four (IPv4), but version six (IPv6) is gradually being globally introduced.
+And yet, there are two IP versions, the currently most widely used is still version four (IPv4), but version six (IPv6) is gradually being deployed into the internet.

-The main motivation for IPv6 is overcoming IPv4 limitations on the maximum number of supported nodes.
-On IPv4, nodes are identified by unique 32-bits numbers, whereas on IPv6 nodes are identified by unique 128-bits numbers.
+The main motivation for IPv6 is overcoming the IPv4 limits on the maximum number of supported nodes.
+With IPv4, nodes are identified by unique 32-bits numbers, whereas in IPv6 nodes are identified by unique 128-bits numbers.

 O node using IPv4 will not be able to communicate with another node using IPv6.
-Yet, nowadays, most networks nodes are dual-stack, this means they have both IPv4 and IPv6, so they can communicate with other nodes using either IPv4 or IPv6.
+Yet, nowadays, most networks nodes are dual-stack, this refers to the fact they have both IPv4 and IPv6, therefore they can communicate with other nodes using either IPv4 or IPv6.